 Because a brown banana is mostly simple sugar, it's easy to digest.
 People with irritable bowel and other digestive ailments may avoid a number of fruits due to the various carbohydrates they contain that wreak havoc on their digestive system, such as causing gas, abdominal pain, constipation or diarrhea.
 But if you have a digestive disorder, you may find brown bananas are more agreeable to your system.
 However, watch for rotten bananas that are too far past their prime.
 If it smells funny, is squishy or shows signs of leaking or mold, it's not fit to eat and should be thrown away.

 Read More: Is Eating a Banana a Day Healthy?

 Possible Cancer Impact

-A Japanese study published in a 2009 issue of "Food Science and Technology Research" determined that the brown spots on bananas produce a substance called Tumor Necrosis Factor, which breaks down abnormal cells -- including those that cause cancer.
+A Japanese study published in Food Science and Technology Research determined that the black spots on the inside of bananas produce a substance called Tumor Necrosis Factor, which breaks down abnormal cells — including those that cause cancer.
 Brown bananas can't cure cancer, but consuming them might boost your immune function.

-- Food Science and Technology Research: Differences in Biological Response Modifier-like Activities According to the Strain and Maturity of Bananas
+- Food Science and Technology Research: Differences in Biological Response Modifier-Like Activities According to the Strain and Maturity of Bananas